 STEP 10: Choose what garnishing you want here:

 Eggs?
-Boil the eggs for 12-15 minutes.
-After this, remove the shells and slice them into smaller pieces or desired size.
+Boil the eggs for 12–15 minutes.
+After this, remove the shells and slice them into smaller pieces of the desired size.

 Sardine?
 Take the fish out of the can and set it aside.

 Spring onions?
 Give this a wash and a nice cut.
 Set aside.

 STEP 11: Choose what method of cooking you’d like to use to prepare this Moi Moi.

 Nylon?
 Open them and set them aside.
 It’s advised that you double the nylon so as to avoid the Moi Moi from bursting open.
 This makes your pot messy and requires extra time for cleaning.
 Simply open a nylon and insert it into another nylon.
 This way, you’re doubling the nylon.